satavisharoy/Infosys_Springboard_TextMorph_Advanced_Text_Summarization_and_Paraphrasing/milestone 3/README.md

 ## **Overview 📌**

 Milestone 3 focuses on integrating advanced Natural Language Processing (NLP) capabilities into the Infosys LLM platform.
-The primary goal of this milestone is to enhance the system by adding intelligent text processing features such as summarization, paraphrasing, and dataset augmentation.

-These features allow users to efficiently analyze, transform, and generate text while maintaining security through OTP authentication and a user-friendly interface.
+The primary goal of this milestone is to enhance the system by adding intelligent text processing features such as summarization, paraphrasing and dataset augmentation.
+These features allow users to efficiently analyze, transform and generate text while maintaining security through OTP authentication and a user-friendly interface.
 The system ensures seamless interaction between the NLP models and the web-based interface developed using Streamlit.
 This milestone builds upon the previous authentication and readability modules by integrating additional AI-powered tools that assist users in processing textual data more effectively.

 ---